Seahawks’ ‘Spiderman’ K.J. Wright keeps climbing the record books, but he says he’s far from done

-RENTON — A large wall of a hallway at the Seahawks’ training facility in Renton that leads from the lobby to the indoor practice field and locker room is peppered with large photos of glorious moments of the Pete Carroll era.
+RENTON — A large wall in a hallway at the Seahawks training facility that leads from the lobby to the indoor practice field and locker room is peppered with photos of glorious moments of the Pete Carroll era.

-Basically every key personality since 2010 is featured somewhere along the route, and for most the photo captures their signature moment as a Seahawk — Marshawn Lynch during his Beast Quake run, Jermaine Kearse’s catch against the Packers, Richard Sherman’s tip, Kam Chancellor’s 90-yard interception return in the playoffs against Carolina.
+Basically every key personality since 2010 is featured somewhere along the route, and for most players, the photo captures his signature moment as a Seahawk — Marshawn Lynch during his Beast Quake run, Jermaine Kearse’s catch against the Packers, Richard Sherman’s tip, Kam Chancellor’s 90-yard interception return in the playoffs against Carolina.

 The first picture in the hall features linebacker K.J.
 Wright.
 It’s not a play anyone would really remember — a tackle in the 2013 divisional playoff game against Washington.